0tso/pathfinding/docs/structure.md

 1. [A* search algorithm (Wikipedia)](https://en.wikipedia.org/wiki/A*_search_algorithm)
 2. "Online Graph Pruning for Pathfinding on Grid Maps", Harabor and Grastien, 2011
 3. \[Game AI Pro 2\] "JPS+: An Extreme A* Speed Optimization for Static Uniform Cost Grids", Rabin and Silva, 2015

+### Performance remarks
+I found out that the code that initializes the map state takes about 1000x more time than the pathfinding algorithms themselves for small distances; about 2000-6000 microseconds per run, which is an unacceptably long time.

+A remedy I realized is that instead of initializing all the internal node structures for each run, I can add a "run counter" to each node, which can then be checked every time any node is accessed.
+If this "run counter" does not match with the current run ID (which is incremented with each run), the node must be initialized to its default state, only after which can it be inspected.

+This change improved performance by about 2000 microseconds, i.e. about 1000x over small distances.

 ### Testing and benchmarking
 For information on testing and benchmarking, see [testing_and_benchmarking.md](./testing_and_benchmarks.md).